Patent and Trademark Office Updates You Need to Know

 As part of our dedication to helping our clients stay up-to-date on the ever-changing landscape as it relates to the COVID-19 pandemic, we’ve compiled the following highlights of changes to patent, trademark, and copyright operations around the world.

-The following are a few recent updates identified in the past month.
+The following are a few recent updates identified in the past two months.
 However, as always, a complete list of countries may be found in our Google Document.

 - Other general closures & deadline extensions have been added to the document.